hydraulic-software/conveyor/guidebook/docs/running.md

 **Machines.** The machines you can target are named using simple hierarchical identifiers that look like `mac.amd64` or `linux.aarch64.glibc`.
 You can pick the machines you wish to build for with the `app.machines` key.
 [Learn more](configs/index.md#machines).

+## Example commands

-**Example commands.** List all available tasks:
+**List all available tasks:**

 ```
 conveyor make
 ```

-Create a Mac .app directory for Apple Silicon, an unnotarized zip of it, and then a notarized zip for Intel CPUs:
+**Create a Mac .app directory for Apple Silicon, an unnotarized zip of it, and then a notarized zip for Intel CPUs:**

 ```bash
 conveyor -Kapp.machines=mac.aarch64 make mac-app